rishizek/CarND-Advanced-Lane-Lines/writeup.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (the convert functions are found in 2nd cell and thresholding steps in 6th cell of Jupyte notebook `image_generation.ipynb`, and the test results in "test_images" folder).
+I used a combination of color and gradient thresholds to generate a binary image (the convert functions are found in the 2nd cell and thresholding steps in the 6th cell of Jupyter notebook `image_generation.ipynb`, and the test results in "test_images" folder).
 As you may find in the code, I initially tried to use the magnitude and direction of the gradient but it turned out to generate more noise and after several trials I decided not to use